pradipchm/SuperCellGenerator/README.md

 **Check the new file after each step to ensure that the code is doing the correct task**

+### Use the Example codes to run all the steps simultaneously for template and non-template (with one and more than one molecule) crystals to make the supercell.
 ## Acknowledgements
 The development of this tool was supported by an DOE Early Career Award (BES Condensed Phase and Interfacial Molecular Science (CPIMS) / DE-SC0024283)